RuslanKosarev/agtk/README.md

-## AGTK is the Another Good Toolkit that provides common tools for data processing, machine learning and more.
+##  AGTK is the Another Good Toolkit that provides common tools for data manipulations, data processing, machine learning, and more.

 ### Installation